Ferdinand57/test_repo/README.md

 If there are products saved, the product list page will display details of each product using cards (must not be exactly the same as the design in the Tutorial!).
 =

-For each product card, create two buttons to edit and delete the product on that card!
-=

-Create a navigation bar (navbar) for the features in the application that is responsive to different device sizes, especially mobile and desktop.
-=

 ==============================================================================================================================================================================================================================================
 =